awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.md

 + [Creating a DB Instance Running the PostgreSQL Database Engine](USER_CreatePostgreSQLInstance.md)
 + [Creating a DB Instance Running the MariaDB Database Engine](USER_CreateMariaDBInstance.md)

 If you use the [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI command to create an encrypted DB instance, set the `--storage-encrypted` parameter to true\.
-If you use the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) API action, set the `StorageEncrypted` parameter to true\.
+If you use the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) API operation, set the `StorageEncrypted` parameter to true\.

 When you create an encrypted DB instance, you can also supply the AWS KMS key identifier for your encryption key\.
 If you don't specify an AWS KMS key identifier, then Amazon RDS uses your default encryption key for your new DB instance\.
 AWS KMS creates your default encryption key for Amazon RDS for your AWS account\.
 Your AWS account has a different default encryption key for each AWS Region\.